William James: Early life and education

 William James was born at the Astor House in New York City on January 11, 1842.
-He was the son of Henry James Sr., an independently wealthy Swedenborgian theologian well-acquainted with the literary and intellectual elites of his day.
-The intellectual brilliance of the James family milieu and the remarkable epistolary talents of several of its members have made them a subject of continuing interest to historians, biographers, and critics.
+He was the son of Henry James Sr., an independently wealthy Swedenborgian theologian well-acquainted with the literary and intellectual elites of his day, and Mary Robertson Walsh.
+He had four siblings: Henry (the novelist), Garth Wilkinson, Robertson, and Alice (diarist).

-William James received an eclectic transatlantic education, developing fluency in both German and French.
-Education in the James household encouraged cosmopolitanism.
+James received an eclectic and transatlantic education, where he developed fluency in both German and French.
 The family made two trips to Europe while James was still a child, setting a pattern that resulted in thirteen more European journeys during his life.
+His education encouraged cosmopolitanism.

-James wished to pursue painting; his early artistic bent led to an apprenticeship in the studio of William Morris Hunt in Newport, Rhode Island, but his father urged him to become a physician instead.
-Since this did not align with James's interests, he stated that he wanted to specialize in physiology.
-Once he figured this was also not what he wanted to do, he announced he was going to specialize in the nervous system and psychology.
-James then switched in 1861 to scientific studies at the Lawrence Scientific School of Harvard College.
+Initially, James wished to pursue painting, which led him to pursue an apprenticeship in the studio of William Morris Hunt in Newport, Rhode Island.
+However, his father urged him to become a physician instead.
+In response, James said that he wanted to specialize in physiology.
+However, once he figured this was also not what he wanted to do, he announced he was going to specialize in the nervous system and psychology.
+In 1861, James then switched to scientific studies at the Lawrence Scientific School of Harvard College.

 In his early adulthood, James suffered from a variety of physical ailments, including those of the eyes, back, stomach, and skin.
 He was also tone deaf.

-He was subject to a variety of psychological symptoms which were diagnosed at the time as neurasthenia, and which included periods of depression during which he contemplated suicide for months on end.
+His various symptoms were diagnosed at the time as neurasthenia, and included periods of depression during which he contemplated suicide for months on end.

+Howard Feinstein, in Becoming William James (1984), wrote that William and his sister Alice had a close relationship that has been argued to consist of eroticism.
+He wrote her sonnets, declaring love, and made several paintings of her.

-Two younger brothers, Garth Wilkinson (Wilkie) and Robertson (Bob), fought in the American Civil War.
-James himself was an advocate of peace.
-He suggested that instead of youth serving in the military, they serve the public in a term of service "to get the childishness knocked out of them."
-He took up medical studies at Harvard Medical School in 1864.
-He took a break in the spring of 1865 to join naturalist Louis Agassiz on a scientific expedition up the Amazon River, but aborted his trip after eight months, as he suffered bouts of severe seasickness and mild smallpox.
-His studies were interrupted once again due to illness in April 1867.
-He traveled to Germany in search of a cure and remained there until November 1868; at that time he was 26 years old.
-During this period, he began to publish; reviews of his works appeared in literary periodicals such as the North American Review.
+James' two younger brothers, Garth Wilkinson (Wilkie) and Robertson (Bob), fought in the American Civil War.
+James himself was an advocate of peace, suggesting that instead of youth serving in the military, they should serve the public in a term of service "to get the childishness knocked out of them".

-James finally earned his MD degree in June 1869 but he never practiced medicine.
-What he called his "soul-sickness" would only be resolved in 1872, after an extended period of philosophical searching.
-He married Alice Gibbens in 1878.
-In 1882 he joined the Theosophical Society.